 As I mentioned, no matter what your strategy looks like, I still advise starting with a solid brand.
-If you want help developing your brand foundation, try out my free branding guide, the Branding Intro Workbook.
+If you want help developing your brand foundation, try out my free branding guide, the Core Brand Pillars Workbook.

 LOOKING FOR MORE CONTENT?
 TRY THESE!